OriginalGuru/introduction-to-plotting/README.md

 In this assignment, you will create your own Jupyter Notebook with a multipanel figure and sliders to explore the response of anharmonically coupled oscillators.

 ### Background:
-An important area of research in the last decade, has been the study of the following model of coupled oscillators.
+An important area of research in the last decade has been the study of the following model of coupled oscillators.
+See, for example, this review article, if you'd like to explore why: (**Engineering Crystal Structures with Light**)[https://www.nature.com/articles/s41567-021-01366-1].

 $U(Q_1,Q_2) = \frac{1}{2} K_1 Q_1^2 + \frac{1}{2} K_2 Q_2^2 + C Q_1 Q_2^2$